 and 19 miles from Snowbasin Resort

 .
-Families visiting Nordic Valley won’t have a hard time sticking together because there is just one face and one common base area.
-The wide-open groomers provide a great environment for learners gaining confidence or speed demons looking to rail some turns on nicely groomed slopes.
+Families visiting Nordic Valley won’t have a hard time sticking together because there is just one common base area.
+The wide-open groomers provide a great environment for learners gaining confidence or speed demons looking to rail some turns.

 Learners can start on the surface lift adjacent to the Old Barn which provides access to a very gentle slope.